vincentarelbundock/Rdatasets/doc/openintro/rst/ipod.rst

       .. rubric:: Description
          :name: description

-      A simulated data set on lengths of songs on an iPod.
+      A simulated dataset on lengths of songs on an iPod.

       .. rubric:: Usage
          :name: usage